Project-MONAI/tutorials/performance_profiling/pathology/profiling_train_base_nvtx.md

 Instead of the whole dataset, just for the experiment of this performance analysis, users can also download a single whole slide image `tumor_091.tif` from [here](https://drive.google.com/uc?id=1OxAeCMVqH9FGpIWpAXSEJe6cLinEGQtF), as well as its coordinates and labels (`dataset_0.json`), from [here](https://drive.google.com/uc?id=1F-lR9tXoFkPkC1yueM-_TyaFk3CO7v0s).

 ## Run Nsight Profiling
+In `requirements.txt`, `cupy-cuda114` is set in default.
+If your cuda version is different, you may need to modify it into a suitable version, you can refer to [here](https://docs.cupy.dev/en/stable/install.html) for more details.
 With environment prepared `requirements.txt`, we use `nsys profile` to get the information regarding the training pipeline's behavior across several steps.
 Since an epoch for pathology is long (covering 400,000 images), here we run profile on the trainer under basic settings for 30 seconds, with 50 seconds' delay.
 All results shown below are from experiments performed on a DGX-2 workstation using a single V-100 GPU over the full dataset.

 ```python